michael105/minilib/README.md

 ==============================================

     A tiny c system library,
-    headeronly, intended for static linking
+    headeronly, intended for static linking.
+		151 Bytes for "Hello World",
+		compiled with the standard gcc toolchain.

 >    Copyright (c) 2012-2019 Michael (Misc) Myer,